 Nearsightedness, medically referred to as myopia, is generally first diagnosed during childhood and may progressively get worse as the eye grows and develops.
 Myopia control is a treatment aimed at slowing the progression of myopia.
-Benjamin Arthur, OD, at Perspective Family Eyecare in Crown Heights, Brooklyn, New York, specializes in myopia control and is one of only a few practices certified with Paragon CRT® (corneal refractive therapy) to provide myopia control services.
+Benjamin Arthur, OD, at Perspective Family Eyecare in Crown Heights, Brooklyn, and Flatbush, Brooklyn, New York, specializes in myopia control and is one of only a few practices certified with Paragon CRT® (corneal refractive therapy) to provide myopia control services.
 To learn more about myopia control, call the office or request an appointment online today.

 Myopia is the medical term used to describe nearsightedness, which indicates that you can see objects clearly when close up, but not when far away.
 Abnormalities in the shape of the eye cause myopia.

 It’s estimated that as many as 30% of people in the United States have myopia.
 This common vision condition usually first presents during childhood and may progressively get worse as the child’s eye grows.